2023 Disney Dining Plan Calculator

 There are a few dining experiences that are considered “signature dining” because they are special or extra-fancy in some way.
 Guests on the Standard or Deluxe Dining Plan will spend two Table Service credits per meal at these locations or experiences.

-– Current two-credit dining experiences include Be Our Guest Restaurant (dinner), The Boathouse, Cinderella’s Royal Table, Citricos, California Grill, Flying Fish, Hollywood Brown Derby, Jiko, LeCellier Steakhouse, Monsieur Paul, Morimoto Asia, Narcoossee’s, Paddlefish, Tiffins, and Yachtsman Steakhouse
+– Current two-credit dining experiences include things such as Be Our Guest Restaurant (dinner), The Boathouse, Cinderella’s Royal Table, Citricos, California Grill, Flying Fish, Hollywood Brown Derby, Jiko, LeCellier Steakhouse, Monsieur Paul, Morimoto Asia, Narcoossee’s, Paddlefish, Tiffins, and Yachtsman Steakhouse

 – Pizza delivered to your hotel room also counts as two Table service meals.
 You will receive 1 pizza, 2 beverages, and 2 desserts per every 2 Table Service credits.